MohamedXElGohary/iotg-fbu/siipStitch/README.md

                    IFWI_IN IPNAME_IN [IPNAME_IN2]

 positional arguments:
-  IFWI_IN               Input BIOS Binary file(Ex: IFWI.bin) to beupdated with
+  IFWI_IN               Input BIOS Binary file(Ex: IFWI.bin) to be updated with
-                        the given input IP firmware IPNAME_IN             Input IP firmware Binary file(Ex: OseFw.bin to be replaced in the IFWI.bin IPNAME_IN2            The 2nd input IP firmware Binary file needed toreplaced the PEI Graphics
+                        the given input IP firmware IPNAME_IN             Input IP firmware Binary file(Ex: OseFw.bin to be replaced in the IFWI.bin IPNAME_IN2            The 2nd input IP firmware Binary file needed to replaced the PEI Graphics

 optional arguments:
   -h, --help            show this help message and exit -ip ipname, --ipname ipname
-                        The name of the IP in theIFWI_IN file to be replaced.
+                        The name of the IP in the IFWI_IN file to be replaced.
                         This is required.
   -k PRIVATE_KEY, --private-key PRIVATE_KEY
-                        Private RSA key in PEMformat -v, --version         Shows the current versionif the BIOS Stitching Tool -o FileName, --outputfile FileName
+                        Private RSA key in PEM format to sign IFWI.Bin.
+                        PRIVATE_KEY is required for stitching GOP, PEI, and VBT.
+The tool requires the key filename to be 'privkey.pem' -v, --version         Shows the current version if the BIOS Stitching Tool -o FileName, --outputfile FileName
-                        IFWI binary file with theIP replaced with the IPNAME_IN
+                        IFWI binary file with the IP replaced with the IPNAME_IN
 ```